hushino/videoJS-player-WP-Plugin/readme.txt

 Defines image to show as placeholder before the video plays.

-`[videojs_video url="http://example.com/wp-content/uploads/videos/myvideo.mp4" poster="http://example.com/wp-content/uploads/poster.jpg"]`
+`[videojs_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" poster="http://example.com/wp-content/uploads/poster.jpg"]`

 **Loop**

 Causes the video file to loop to beginning when finished and automatically continue playing.

-`[videojs_video url="http://example.com/wp-content/uploads/videos/myvideo.mp4" loop="true"]`
+`[videojs_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" loop="true"]`

 **Muted**

 Specifies that the audio output of the video should be muted.

-`[videojs_video url="http://example.com/wp-content/uploads/videos/myvideo.mp4" muted="true"]`
+`[videojs_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" muted="true"]`

+For detailed documentation please visit the [Videojs HTML5 Player](https://wphowto.net/videojs-html5-player-for-wordpress-757) plugin page

 == Installation ==

 1. Go to the Add New plugins screen in your WordPress Dashboard
 1. Click the upload tab
-1. Browse for the plugin file (videojs-player.zip) on your computer
+1. Browse for the plugin file (videojs-html5-player.zip) on your computer
 1. Click "Install Now" and then hit the activate button

 == Frequently Asked Questions ==